sdiehl/write-you-a-haskell/008_extended_parser.md

 ```

 Our type system will also include information, although by default it will use
-the ``NoLoc`` type until explicit information is provided during inference.
+the ``NoLoc`` value until explicit information is provided during inference.
 The
 two functions ``getLoc`` and ``setLoc`` will be used to update and query the
 position information from type terms.